SwissSkynet/whitelist/README.md

 ### Description

 ***whitelist.txt***
 This file contain domains that are safe to whitelist i.e it does not contain any tracking or advertising sites.
-Adding this file fixes many start problems after Pi-Hole install like YouTube watch history, videos on news sites and so on...
+Adding this file fixes many start problems after Pi-Hole install like Blocklist downloads, Android Phones, Kaspersky Update, Microsoft Login and so on...

 ***